NoLBERT: A No Lookahead(back) Foundational Language Model: Lookback and lookahead biases

 We empirically evaluate whether NoLBERT’s knowledge is temporally bounded to its pre-training window (1976–1995).
 To do so, we design two paired $t$-tests: one for \emph{lookahead bias} and another for \emph{lookback bias}.

 For lookahead bias, we construct 20 test words whose meanings shifted between 1976–1995 (old era) and 2020–present (new era).
 Using GPT-5, we generate sentence pairs in which the focal word is masked—one reflecting the old sense and the other the new.
 For example, the word “{\it token}” appears as “{\it He offered a <mask> of gratitude in the form of flowers.}” (old) versus “{\it She invested in a governance <mask> for the new DAO.}” (new).
-If the model is free from lookahead bias, it should predict the masked word more accurately in the context of its training era.
+If the model is temporally consistent, it should predict the masked word more accurately in the context of its training era.
 For lookback bias, we repeat the procedure with another 20 words, where the ``new’’ era is 1976–1995 and the ``old’’ era is the 19th century.
-This tests whether the model's understanding of language leans towards older meaning (lookback bias).